SCNickF1227/FalseMount/README.md

 ![FalseMount Demo](https://github.com/SCNickF1227/FalseMount/blob/main/2024-01-20_13-33-13.gif)

 ## Features
 - Discover SMB servers on the local network.
+NOTE: This program leverages mDNS to discover SMB servers on a local subnet.
+The discovery may not work as intended in more complex network topologies.
 - List available shares on discovered servers.
 - Mount and unmount shares with specified drive letters.
 - View status of mounted shares.